Substance Abuse Prevention Program

-In 2002 the Youth Empowerment System (YES) was created to build the capacity for youth to plan, implement, and evaluate substance abuse prevention strategies in their communities.
+The Youth Empowerment System (YES) was created to build the capacity for youth to plan, implement, and evaluate substance abuse prevention strategies in their communities.

 To accomplish this mission, the YES Steering Committee, composed of certified prevention specialists from across the state, works to empower youth groups across the state by (1) directing and evaluating funding proposals and plans to implement strategies that focus on prevention; (2) providing training on best practices; and (3) providing technical assistance on program implementation.

 Youth groups comprise high school-age youth in grades 912.
 Activities of these youth groups include:

 - Educating peers on the dangers of alcohol, tobacco and other drug use.

 - Educating middle and elementary school students and serving as role models for these younger-grade students.

 - Advocating for smoke-free school campuses and smoke-free local sporting arenas.

 - Raising community awareness of ATOD topics through articles in newspapers, letters to the editor, public service announcements on radio, and interviews and appearances on news programs.

 - Educating key leaders and policymakers in the community on issues faced by youth.